reactjs/react.dev/beta/src/pages/learn/tic-tac-toe-tutorial.md

 Congratulations!
 You've just "passed a prop" from a parent Board component to a child Square component.
 Passing props is how information flows in React apps, from parents to children.

-### Making an Interactive Component {/* making-an-interactive-component */}
+### Making an Interactive Component {/*making-an-interactive-component*/}

 Let's fill the Square component with an "X" when we click it.
-First, change the button tag that is returned from the Square component's `render()` function to add `onClick` to its props:
+First, change the button tag that is returned from the Square component to add `onClick` to its props:

 ```jsx {3}
 function Square({value}) {